Arcadia-Science/noveltree/README.md

 # Everything that follows the colon is what must be a protein/gene identifier unique to that
 # sequence.
 Additional sequence info may be included following a space.

 # If the proteome comes from UniProt, this must be the UniProt protein accession.
-We use the
-# string that follows the colon to extract the uniprot accession and annotate proteins.
+# PhylOrthology uses the string that follows the colon to extract the uniprot accession and
+# annotate proteins.
 ```

 **6.** Download the pipeline and test it on a minimal dataset with a single command run in the root of this repository: